 And don’t ask how many vases of fragrant roses we saw – let’s just say, many!

 But he would fit right in if he walked through its doors today.
 We certainly indulged in a few Somerset Maugham fantasies here!

 The Savoy’s 24 rooms are large, with floor-to-ceiling windows and enticing ensuite bathrooms.

 All come with individually-controlled air-conditioning, fruit baskets and bathrobes and slippers.

-But for that “home away from home” feeling, upgrade to one of the six indulgently spacious suites.
+But for more space and luxury (and a bit of that “home-away-from-home” feeling), upgrade to one of the six indulgently spacious suites.

 Where to stay in Yangon?
 A pool is a must!

-An oasis in an historic, newly thriving city, the hotel’s pool is shaded by pink and orange parasols and leafy trees.
+An oasis in an historic newly-thriving city, the hotel’s pool is shaded by leafy trees and neon pink, orange and green parasols.

 It’s the perfect place to cool off at the end of a busy and hot sightseeing day (the famous gold Shwedagon Pagoda is nearby).

 The pool could do with a few more teak lounge chairs though, as it’s so popular in late afternoon.